jvaubourg/processwire-module-padopt/README.md

 - **bodyColor_x.png**: picture of the body part of the shirt with the color corresponding to the choice *x* and without the sleeve part (transparent);
 - **sleeveColor_x.png**: picture of the sleeve parts of the shirt with the color corresponding to the choice *x* and without the body part (transparent);

 Go on your product page: the preview is here and shows *default.png* by default.
 One of the *bodyColor* images will be stacked over by changing the value of the corresponding field, and one of the *sleeveColor* will also be stacked by changing the other one.
-The shirt in the preview is now full colored;
+The shirt in the preview is now full colored.

 ## How it Works Behind the Scenes